IgniteUI/igniteui-docfx/en/components/general/cli/step-by-step-guide.md

 ## Create new project

-First the [`Ignite UI CLI`](https://github.com/IgniteUI/igniteui-cli) will prompt you to enter a name for your application:
+First you will be prompted to enter a name for your application:

 ![](../../../images/general/ig-step-by-step-new-project-name.png)

 Then you will be guided to choose one of the available project templates.
-You can start an empty project, projet with side navigation or [Angular Authentication Project Template](auth-template.md) which provides basic implementation of a client-side authentication module.
-To select a template navigate through the available options using the arrow keys and press ENTER key when you reach the desired one.
-In case you want to skip that step so that the default value will be applied press ENTER key.
+You can create an empty project, project with side navigation or [authentication project](auth-template.md) with basic authentication module.
+Navigate through the available options using the arrow keys and press ENTER to confirm the selection:

 ![](../../../images/general/ig-step-by-step-new-project-template.png)

-The next step is to choose a theme for your appliction.
-If you select the default option a precompiled .css file (igniteui-angular.css) with the default IgniteUI for Angular component styles is included in your project.
-The custom option on the other hand allows you to create your own [theme](../../themes.md) using our theming library.
+The next step is to choose a theme for your application.
+If you select the default option a pre-compiled CSS file (`igniteui-angular.css`) with the default Ignite UI for Angular theme is included in your project's `angular.json`.
+The custom option generates code for a color palette and theme with our [our Theming API.](../../themes.md) in the `app/styles.scss`.

 ![](../../../images/general/ig-step-by-step-new-project-theme.png)